 County shuts down oil operator drilling in tar sands between Oxnard and Camarillo

-In a firm rebuke to an oil company working the tar sands in the Oxnard Plain, the Ventura County Planning Commission on Thursday upheld staff recommendations that the permitting for the site be nullified following the discovery of multiple and serious violations.
+In a firm rebuke to an oil company working the tar sands in the Oxnard Plain, the Ventura County Board of Supervisors on March 10 upheld staff recommendations that the permitting for the site be nullified following the discovery of multiple and serious violations.

 PEAK Operator LLC was cited for the following: